-Our most recent Puppet Power Conference in May of 2016 had the theme, “connecting generations”, which examined the compelling strength of puppetry in advocating, educating and celebrating community connections across generations.
+Our last Puppet Power Conference in May of 2016 had the theme, “connecting generations”, which examined the compelling strength of puppetry in advocating, educating and celebrating community connections across generations.
 Participants learned, played, and galvanized with hands-on workshops, keynote speakers, panels, and more.
 The conference included Keynote presenters Karrie Marshall of Creativity in Care from Scotland and Eric Bass of Sandglass Theater from the US, as well as Sharon Bayly from Vancouver, Marla Limousin from BC, and Mudfoot Theatre from Calgary.

 Or, get involved in the planning of the next Puppet Power conference by joining our Board of Directors or the Puppet Power Committee!
 Email email@example.com for more information.